Iteo/audoma/README.md

         ```
     * Without collect serializer defined
         ```py
-        # TODO
+        @audoma_action(detail=True, methods=["get"], responses=ExampleOneFieldSerializer)
+        def specific_rate(self, request, pk=None):
+            return {"rate": 1}, 200
         ```

-    Example for string messages:
+    * Example for string messages:
         ```py
         @audoma_action(
             detail=False, methods=["get"], responses={"get": "This is a test view"}
         )
         def non_detail_action(self, request):
             return None, 200

         ```
         If string defined responses, will return None, it'll simply use the message defined in response, otherwise, it'll return the message passed as an instance

     #### Note:
     You may still use standard `@action` decorator with action methods.
 It'll still work in Audoma and will take advantage of multiple ViewSet serializers.

-* `document_sedocument_serializersrializer` decorator - this decorator is the simple version of audoma_action it's only and main task is to add information about responses, collectors and erros to the decorated function.
+* `document_serializers` decorator - this decorator is the simple version of audoma_action it's only and main task is to add information about responses, collectors and erros to the decorated function.
 This allows to access those during generating the schema for OpenAPI.
 Methods decorated with this decorator does not change it's behaviour, its' only influence documentation.